 In General Training Writing Task 1, test takers are presented with a situation and required to write a personal response in the form of a formal, informal, or a semi-formal of at least 150 words.
 There is an answer booklet provided to write your answers.
 They are asked to write about general, everyday situations such as: writing to a store manager regarding a faulty product, writing to your friend to invite her on your wedding, or writing to a publication regarding some misinformation in one of their newspapers.

 - Task 2 for Academic & General Training

 In Writing Task 2, test takers are given a topic to write about an academic or semi-formal/neutral style.
 Answers should be a discursive consideration of the relevant issues.
-Test takers should make sure that they read the task carefully and provide a full and relevant response.
-For example, if the topic is a particular aspect of computers, they should focus on this aspect in their response.
+Test takers must read the task carefully and provide a full and relevant responses.
+For example, if the topic is a particular aspect of computers, the answer should focus on this aspect in their response.
 They should not simply write about computers in general.
-Test takers should spend no more than 40 minutes on this task.
+Test takers should spend no more than 40 minutes on completing this section.
 They are asked to write at least 250 words and will be penalized if their answer is too short.
-While test takers will not be penalized for writing more than 250 words, if they write a very long answer they may not have time for checking and correcting at the end and some ideas may not be directly relevant to the question.
+While test takers will not be penalized for writing more than 250 words, if they write a very long answer they may not have time for checking and correcting at the end.
+Also, some ideas may not be directly related to the question.